ARTICLE | February 23, 2021 | Authored by RSM US LLP

 The Employee Retention Credit offers substantial liquidity potential for many businesses, a crucial boon, perhaps, to those pushing through difficulties caused by the pandemic.
-Better yet, the Employee Retention Credit was expanded by relief legislation in December 2020.
+Better yet, the Employee Retention Credit was expanded by relief legislation in December 2020 and again in March 2021.
 Those changes could result in payroll tax refund opportunities and prospective savings, including for companies previously ineligible for the retention credit because they obtained Payroll Protection Program (PPP) loans.

 The employee retention credit (ERC) is designed to provide targeted relief to those businesses directly impacted through workforce changes and that can include portfolio companies owned by private equity (PE) firms.
 Complexity, confusion and misunderstandings around eligibility can be costly; PE-owned portfolio companies could be entitled to a lucrative benefit.

 Here are answers to some frequently asked questions about the employee retention tax credit (ERTC) and how it may apply to you:

 Q. What exactly is the retention credit?

 A. The ERTC is a refundable payroll tax credit that was enacted as part of the CARES Act in March 2020.
 The credit from the CARES Act is equal to 50% of payroll-related costs over the eligible period up to a maximum credit of $5,000 per employee for 2020.
 Prior to enactment of the Consolidated Appropriations Act of 2021 (CAA) on Dec.
 27, 2020, an employer was not eligible for the ERTC if it obtained a PPP loan.

 The CAA expanded the ERTC for six months into 2021 with several changes, including allowing companies that obtained PPP loans to benefit from the ERTC—even retroactively to 2020.
 Later, the American Rescue Plan Act extended the ERTC for the remaining six months of 2021 so it is now available for the full calendar year.